FP&A should guide all significant decisions a company makes.

 - BI tools (MongoDB, Power BI, Tableau, Microsoft Azure, etc.)

-Then there's the database, which organizes and ensures all this data is hygienic.
+Then there's the database, which organizes and ensures all this data is clean.
 Sometimes the database isn't a discrete tool.
 Some tools have extra functionality on top of being a database.

 Cube is one of these tools, and they work like this: